Welcome to the Academic Learning Centre's semester 2 timetable and booking information.

 Academic Success Coaching

-Academic Success Coaches are available for the duration of the summer programme to chat with you either online or over the phone.
+Academic Success Coaches are available for the duration of Semester 2 to chat with you either online or over the phone.
 Academic Success Coaching partners with you to:

 - build on your experiences of learning to reach your potential.

 - develop strategies and skills to improve your academic performance.

 - Self-awareness - facilitating conversations so you can identify your goals, motivation, strengths and purpose